rpajanssen/java-triangle/exception-handling/before/README.md

 Here we see that an exception is being thrown and we also set the Http status code for the response.
 This is wrong because:
+- We now pull in higher level HTTP dependencies in a lower level persistence class.
 - This DAO is not aware its result will eventually be used in a REST resource.
-- We now pull in higher level HTTP dependencies in a lower level persistence class.
 - We run the risk of creating circular dependencies between the high/low level classes.
 - We can't reuse the DAO anymore for anything else.

 Always use one abstraction level in a class and in a method.
+Push code up or down depending on the level of abstraction.

 ## 6. Using low level code at wrong higher abstraction level

 An example is given in the PersonCrudResource in the method: _updatePerson(Person person)_.

 Here we observe a PersistenceException is caught and handled.
 This is wrong because:
+- We now pull in lower abstraction level dependencies into this higher abstraction level class.
 - The resource is unaware this exception can be thrown!
 The resource has no way of telling that a DAO implementation is used that uses the javax.persistence API to persist something to the database.
 This exception may NEVER be thrown!
-- We now pull in lower abstraction level dependencies into this higher abstraction level class.
 - We run the risk of creating circular dependencies between the high/low level classes.

 ## 7. Catching abstract generic exceptions